igordejanovic/parglare/docs/index.md

     The whole point of parsing is that you want to transform your input to some output.
 There are several options:

-    - do nothing - this way your parser is a mere recognizer, it produces nothing but just verifies that your input adhere to the grammar;
-    - call default actions - the default actions will build a parse tree.
+    - by default parser builds nested lists;
+    - you can build a tree using `build_tree=True` parameter to the parser;
     - call user supplied actions - you write a Python function that is called when the rule matches.
 You can do whatever you want at this place and the result returned is used in parent rules/actions.
+There are some handy build-in actions in the `parglare.actions` module.
+    - User actions may be postponed and called on the parse tree - this is handy if you want to process your tree in multiple ways, or you are using GLR parsing and the actions are introducing side-effects and you would like to avoid those effects created from wrong parsers/trees.

     Besides calling your actions in-line - during the parsing process - you can decide to build the tree first and call custom actions afterwards.
 This is a